Geoff Dymock: 1981–82

 Dymock was appointed Queensland's player-manager at the start of the 1981–82 season.
 He had just moved to Samford in Brisbane, a considerable distance away from the city and was concerned this would hamper his ability to train and play.
-However he was able to play and captained the side when Greg Chappell was unavailable.
+However he was able to play and captained the team when Greg Chappell was unavailable.
 His bowling was less effective, earning 22 wickets at 41.77.
 Dymock retired from first class cricket at the end of the season.

-Post playing career
+Post-playing career

 Dymock says that when he retired from cricket, he had "earnt virtually nothing for it, my chances of promotion as a schoolteacher were gone."

 He was awarded a Medal for the Order of Australia in 1983 and unsuccessfully ran for the Queensland Electoral district of Ashgrove for the Australian Labor Party (ALP).

 He was state squad manager for Queensland, and assistant manager on the 1984 tour of the West Indies and the 1985 tour of England.

 In 1994, he unsuccessfully applied to be coach of Queensland.

 In 2006, Dymock attempted to auction off his baggy green cap but it did not attract the reserve price.

 In 2012, Dymock said, "playing cricket for me was a great experience, but financially it has cost me all my life.
 I am now still working because every time I stopped teaching to play cricket, which I earnt basically nothing for, I lost out on superannuation."